richard-viney/lightstreamer/README.md

 ## Usage — Command-Line Client

-This gem provides a simple command-line client that can connect to a Lightstreamer server, activate a subscription, then print streaming output from the server as it becomes available.
+This gem provides a simple command-line client that can connect to a Lightstreamer server and display live streaming output for a set of items and fields.

-To print streaming data from the demo server run the following command:
+To stream data from Lightstreamer's demo server run the following command:

 ```
 lightstreamer --server-url http://push.lightstreamer.com --adapter-set DEMO \